awsdocs/amazon-ecs-developer-guide/doc_source/clusters.md

 FAILED
 The cluster has capacity providers associated with it and the resources needed for the capacity provider have failed to create\.
 INACTIVE
 The cluster has been deleted\.
 Clusters with an `INACTIVE` status may remain discoverable in your account for a period of time\.
-However, this behavior is subject to change in the future, so make sure you rely on `INACTIVE` clusters persisting\.
+However, this behavior is subject to change in the future, so make sure you do not rely on `INACTIVE` clusters persisting\.
 + A cluster may contain a mix of tasks hosted on AWS Fargate, Amazon EC2 instances, or external instances\.
 For more information about launch types, see [Amazon ECS launch types](launch_types.md)\.
 + A cluster may contain a mix of both Auto Scaling group capacity providers and Fargate capacity providers, however when specifying a capacity provider strategy they may only contain one or the other but not both\.
 For more information, see [Amazon ECS capacity providers](cluster-capacity-providers.md)\.
 + For tasks using the EC2 launch type, clusters can contain multiple different container instance types, but each container instance may only be registered to one cluster at a time\.